 Flying is the usual way to get between parks in Zambia, due to the distances involved and the conditions of the roads.
 This is a very safe way of getting around, as visitors are picked up at the airstrip and transported to their lodge.

-Only experienced bush drivers should drive independently to Nsumbu.
-Don’t forget to check road conditions along the route you intend to travel, before starting out.
+Only experienced 4x4 drivers should drive independently to Nsumbu.
+Don’t forget to check road conditions before heading out.

 Malaria & Vaccinations

 Vaccinations are usually required before a trip to Zambia.
 Your travel clinic or local doctor will be able to advise on the correct vaccinations.
-Nsumbu lies in a malaria area, so there is a risk of contracting the disease.
-Cover up arms and legs in the evening and apply mosquito repellent (containing at least 30% DEET) as well.
+Nsumbu lies in a malaria area.
+Cover up arms and legs in the evening and apply mosquito repellent (those containing DEET are most effective).
 Most importantly, you should take antimalarials.
 Please consult your travel clinic or doctor to find out which antimalarials are available and are most effective in the area you are visiting.

 Further advice on limiting dangers and annoyances when traveling: